Repair and Reattachment Grief Therapy

 The dreams also occur after the session.
 As Rochelle says, “Repair and Reattachment Grief Therapy sessions turn on the dream machine.”
 The dreams are filled with more insights and perspectives that help the client further grow in understanding, self-confidence, and resolve to live life more fully.
 Some examples follow.

-- A dream after Judy’s first Repair and Reattachment Grief Therapy session brought information to Judy that provided a link with the contents of the second Repair and Reattachment Grief Therapy session.
+- A dream after Judy’s first Repair and Reattachment Grief Therapy session brought information to Judy that provided a link to the contents of the second Repair and Reattachment Grief Therapy session.
 This is the account: “At the beginning of her second Repair and Reattachment Grief Therapy session, Judy said, ‘I'm doing well.
 I'm doing really well.
 I had a dream about my father.
 I’ve never dreamt about him before.’“Judy put on the audio bilateral headphones and relaxed for the Repair and Reattachment Grief Therapy procedure.
 I said, ‘Bring up the dream’ and guided her through the eye movements.
 Judy closed her eyes, focusing on the dream about her father.“After more eye movements, Judy opened her eyes with an amazed look on her face: “My father is teaching me, a little girl, about nature, but I got the message that he’s also teaching me right now about what I am doing as a woman.
 That’s what the dream was all about.
 I was the learner as a little girl and I am the learner now.
 But the other thing is, I’m also the adult woman teaching my little girl self.”

 - “When she opened her eyes, she said, ‘He is teaching me.
 I saw Dad and me in the woods.
 I remember he used to take me into nature and show me things.
 He would teach me about flowers and trees and insects.
 Just now when my eyes were closed, I watched myself as a little girl with my father.
 He was talking and explaining things.’